 For this type You can specify radiogroup Defines a set of two or more radio buttons (radiobutton) from which a user must make a single choice.
 This keyword requires the valuename keyword and value, and the valuetype.
 The value should be the name used in the registry, if applicable.
 You can also use the following with radiogroup: text or textid to display a name for the box. keyname or keynameid to specify the registry setting.
 Setting the registry key at this level overrides any setting at a higher level, for example, at the category level. radiobutton to define radio buttons for the control.
 Use checked=true to specify the default radio button. radiobutton A list of suggestions to allow the user to select or type a value.
 It requires the valuename keyword and value.
 The value should be the name used in the registry, if applicable.
 You can also use the following withcombobox: textortextidto display a name for the box. checkedto define the default state for the radio button.
 The default isfalse(not checked). valueon' to specify a value to be written to the registry when the radio button is checked. dropdownlist A list of suggestions to allow the user to select a value.
 It requires the valuename keyword and value.
 The value should be the name used in the registry, if applicable.
-You can also use the following attributes with dropdownlist: • valuetype to define the type of value in the registry setting. • text or textid to display a name for the box. overrides any setting at a higher level, for example, at the category level. • editable to specify whether the value in the dropdown list may be edited.
-The default is false (cannot be edited). • required to require a value be set • sort to specify whether sorting is enabled in the dropdown list box.
-You can use the following tags within dropdownlist: •listitem to define an item in the drop-down list. validation to define validation for user input.
+You can also use the following attributes with dropdownlist: valuetype to define the type of value in the registry setting. text or textid to display a name for the box. keyname or keynameid to specify the registry setting.
+Setting the registry key at this level overrides any setting at a higher level, for example, at the category level. editable to specify whether the value in the dropdown list may be edited.
+The default is false (cannot be edited). required to require a value be set. sort to specify whether sorting is enabled in the dropdown list box.
+You can use the following tags within dropdownlist: listitem to define an item in the drop-down list.validation to define validation for user input.

-You can specify Creates a button for a text field defined by edittext.
+For this type You can specify button Creates a button for a text field defined by edittext.
 Use the dialog or adbrowse tags with button to define a dialog box to be shown when a user clicks the button.
-You can also use the following attributes with button: text or textid to display a name for the box. valueid to identify the value returned from the dialog box that is launched by clicking the button.
-Provides a dialog box.
+You can also use the following attributes with button: text or textid to display a name for the box. valueid to identify the value returned from the dialog box that is launched by clicking the button. dialog Provides a dialog box.
 You associate a dialog box to a button or to a listbox.
 Use title or titleid to specify the title for the dialog.
-You can use the following child tags to define a dialog box: groupbox to define a group box control in the dialog. text to define a text control in the dialog. edittext to define a text edit box control in the dialog. numeric to define a numeric up down control in the dialog. listbox to define a list box control in the dialog. checkbox to define a check box control in the dialog. checkbox to define a group of radio button controls in the dialog. dropdownlist to define a drop down list control in the dialog. validation to define the validation on the user inputs in the dialog.
+You can use the following child tags to define a dialog box: • groupbox to define a group box control in the dialog. text to define a text control in the dialog.edittext to define a text edit box control in the dialog. numeric to define a numeric up down control in the dialog.listbox to define a list box control in the dialog. checkbox to define a check box control in the dialog. radiogroup to define a group of radio button controls in the dialog. dropdownlist to define a drop down list control in the dialog. validation to define the validation on the user inputs in the dialog.
+Tall tale for to do into talladatori ori allo door impato in allo dialog.